Akhathuto/uTrends/README.md

-# uTrend - AI Content Suite
+# uTrends - AI Content Suite

 **Your personal AI assistant and autonomous agent for content creation.**

-uTrend is an all-in-one, AI-powered platform designed to streamline the entire workflow for modern content creators.
-From discovering the next viral trend to generating full video scripts, creating media assets, and planning strategic growth, uTrend provides a comprehensive suite of tools powered by Google's Gemini API.
+uTrends is an all-in-one, AI-powered platform designed to streamline the entire workflow for modern content creators.
+From discovering the next viral trend to generating full video scripts, creating media assets, and planning strategic growth, uTrends provides a comprehensive suite of tools powered by Google's Gemini API.

 ---